saymrwulf/cnn-quant-lab/notes.md

-2014-06-03T03:12:00 - Refactor for clarity, might break a few tests though (cnn-quant-lab) 2014-06-03T21:14:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2014-08-01T00:36:00 - Implementing approach from a new paper read last night (cnn-quant-lab)
+2014-06-03T03:12:00 - Refactor for clarity, might break a few tests though (cnn-quant-lab) 2014-06-03T21:14:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2014-08-01T00:36:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2014-08-01T19:53:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab)